Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 </script>

-This tested chessboard is just insane only a brute-force program can test this as a solution.
+This tested chessboard is just insane, only a brute-force program can test this as a solution.
 But this algorithm is a floor value to test speed-ups and optimisations.

 ## Implementations